ljmesi/Bioinfo-template/{{cookiecutter.project_slug}}/data/references/README.md

-# Directory contents
+# Contents

 This directory contains reference files such as genomes, transcriptomes, gff annotations to be used in analysis.
-These files will also be read-only.
+These files are read-only.